dark-ambient/blog/content/notes/A sketch on managing people.md

 #### Now and future

-There are three states of a company:
+There are three states of a company at any time:
 - now (point A);
 - future (point B), where the company **wants to be**;
 - future (point X), where the company **doesn't want to be**.